-Is it time to replace your water heater?
-Service Experts Heating & Air Conditioning is here with some indicators to look for when deciding whether it’s time to buy a new water heating system.
+Is your water heater in need of replacing?
+Service Experts Heating & Air Conditioning is here with a couple indicators to look for when deciding whether it’s time to purchase a new water heating system.

 Age

-If your water heater receives routine maintenance, you can expect it to operate around ten years, depending on the number of occupants in a home.
-Once your water heater hits 10 years, it’s likely time to seriously think about replacement, especially before a leak happens.
+If your water heater has standard maintenance, you can expect it to last around ten years, depending on the number of people living in your home.
+When your water heater is 10 years, it’s usually time to seriously consider replacement, especially before a leak causes any damage.

 Rusty Water

-If the water from your water heater (hot side pipes) is flowing out rusty, it may be a sign that your water heater is rusting on the inside.
-This could produce a leak, not to mention polluted water.
+If the water from your water heater (hot side pipes) is coming out rusty, it could be an indicator that your water heater is rusting on the inside.
+This could produce a leak, not to mention contaminated water.
 Contact an expert plumber to have them determine if your water heater system is getting ready to give out.

 Odd Noises

-Booming or thumping sounds coming from your water heater can be a sign that residue has built up on the base of the tank.
-This means your equipment will be less efficient and will have to use more gas or electricity to heat your water, resulting in higher water heating bills.
-It also means that the excess time spent heating your water could result in more damage on your tank, which could cause cracks or leaks.
+Booming or knocking sounds coming from your water heater can be a sign that sediment has built up on the foundation of the tank.
+This means your equipment will be less efficient and will demand more gas or electricity to heat your water, creating higher water heating bills.
+It also means that the excess time spent heating your water could produce more damage on your tank, which could cause cracks or leaks.

 Water

-If you see water around your water heater tank, you might have a leak.
-Ask an expert plumber to come out and examine your equipment and they can give you a quote on a new water heater if necessary.
+If you notice water around your water heater tank, you may have a leak.
+Ask an expert plumber to come out and inspect your system and they can supply you a quote on a new water heater if necessary.